Try2Code/cdo-bindings/README.md

 Author   | Ralf Mueller <stark.dreamdetective@gmail.com>
 Requires | CDO version 1.5.x or newer
 License  | Copyright 2011-2017 by Ralf Mueller Released under GPLv2 license
-         | See the COPYING file included in the distribution
+         | See the LICENSE file included in the distribution
 ```